 In 2010, Italian researcher Paolo Zamboni published a paper in the Journal of neurology, neurosurgery, and psychiatry (1) in which he documented the “extracranial venous outflow routes in clinically defined multiple sclerosis.”
-What he suggested was “clinically defined multiple sclerosis is strongly associated with chronic cerebrospinal venous insufficiency, a scenario that has not previously been described, characterized by abnormal venous haemodynamics determined by extracranial multiple venous strictures of unknown origin.”
+What he suggested was that “clinically defined multiple sclerosis is strongly associated with chronic cerebrospinal venous insufficiency, a scenario that has not previously been described, characterized by abnormal venous hemodynamics determined by extracranial multiple venous strictures of unknown origin.”
 Basically, the suggestion is that chronic cerebrospinal venous insufficiency can cause multiple sclerosis.

 Over the years treatments including stenting and balloon angioplasty have been suggested and tried and the results were less than hoped for.
 In fact, it was almost immediate, in 2010, that researcher Jane Qiu wrote in the prestigious medical journal Lancet (2): “Recent reports of a possible link between venous abnormalities and multiple sclerosis have been associated with high levels of media hype.
 Many experts caution against the premature promotion of the hypothesis and call for objectivity and skepticism in follow-up studies.
 Poor judgment in medicine can lead to interventions with fatal consequences.
 Lives should not be lost before these interventions are halted, but they often are.
-In August 2009, a patient with multiple sclerosis (MS) had two stents inserted into her right jugular vein; she died shortly afterward of a brain hemorrhage while on the anticoagulant warfarin as a result of the procedure.
+In August 2009, a patient with Multiple Sclerosis (MS) had two stents inserted into her right jugular vein; she died shortly afterward of a brain hemorrhage while on the anticoagulant warfarin as a result of the procedure.
 3 months later, another patient with MS had to have open-heart surgery to remove a jugular-vein stent that had come loose and moved into the right ventricle.”

-A 2019 study in the journal Reviews on Recent Clinical Trials (3) examined the Chronic Cerebrospinal Venous Insufficiency and its relationship with Multiple Sclerosis and found that this condition could be prevalent in other disorders.
+A 2019 study in the journal Reviews on Recent Clinical Trials (3) examined Chronic Cerebrospinal Venous Insufficiency and its relationship with Multiple Sclerosis and found that this condition could be prevalent in other disorders.
 Here is what the researchers wrote:

 “About 10 years ago, the so-called chronic cerebrospinal venous insufficiency syndrome was discovered.
-This clinical entity, which is associated with extracranial venous abnormalities that impair venous outflow from the brain, was initially found exclusively in multiple sclerosis patients.
+This clinical entity, which is associated with extracranial venous abnormalities that impair venous outflow from the brain, was initially found exclusively in Multiple Sclerosis patients.
 Currently, we know that such venous lesions can also be revealed in other neurological pathologies, including Alzheimer’s and Parkinson’s diseases.
 Although the direct causative role of chronic cerebrospinal venous insufficiency in these neurological diseases still remains elusive, in this paper, we suggest that perhaps abnormal venous drainage of the brain affects the functioning of the glymphatic system (the waste clearance system of the central nervous system) which in turn results in the accumulation of pathological proteins in the cerebral tissue (such as β-synuclein, β-amyloid, and α-synuclein) and triggers the venous outflow from the cranial cavity and circulation of the cerebrospinal fluid in the settings of neurodegenerative disease.”

 In this paper, there is an identification with the brain being unable to drain wastes and that these accumulated wastes would lead to degenerative disorders.
 We find here similarities in our cervical spine instability patients.
 We will discuss this important concept below.

-Chronic Cerebrospinal Venous Insufficiency and neurologic-like problems
+Chronic Cerebrospinal Venous Insufficiency and the many symptoms it may cause

-Let’s begin this section with a patient study of 128 people diagnosed with Chronic Cerebrospinal Venous Insufficiency or CCSVI.
+Let’s begin this research section with a patient study of 128 people diagnosed with Chronic Cerebrospinal Venous Insufficiency or CCSVI.
 This is an international study that includes neurologists, brain disorder specialists, neuroscientists, and of course the 128 patients.
 It was published in the journal Frontiers in Neurology (5) in September 2020.

 In this paper the researchers wrote: “The cerebrospinal venous system is a crucial channel for the cerebral venous outflow, which plays an important role in transporting metabolic wastes, collecting cerebral spinal fluid, and regulating intracranial pressure.
 Intracranial venous outflow insufficiency has attracted much attention in clinical practice due to the typical symptoms.
 However, as an indispensable part of the cerebral venous system, the disturbance of the extracranial cerebrospinal venous system is far from fully recognized by the non-specific clinical presentations and inadequate awareness.
 The researchers noted that their previous study “showed that CCSVI might be relevant to an independent disease entity, with non-focal neurological symptoms such as sleep disturbance, tinnitus, head noise, dizziness, and headache whereas without specific clinical signs and imaging findings in the brain, misdiagnosis or missed diagnosis is common.”